chantzos/__/README.md

 possibilities and the corner cases, and ...
 I do really want to feel free to experiment, as foremost this is intended as
 an educational tool, to cover the absence of a formal education (and this is a
-long trip with many mistakes on the road).
-Right now (the spring of 2018) this is true for the C side of code, but for slang code, I don't have any excuse for mistakes though.
+long trip with many mistakes on the road), especially if it is considered that

-However, I believe the code can be adopted as it is, especially from slang coders.
+slowly this became quite complex environment with a huge codebase, which usually
+can not be maintainable in an acceptable way by one person.

-But as this can be seen as a specification for a development environment, for people who like Unix and appreciate the power of a command line like interface, I believe has a value and that is the main reason for being public.
+But as this can be seen as a specification for a development environment, for people who like UNIX and appreciate the power of a command line like interface, I believe has a value.

 I would welcome ideas specific to the specification, though code contribution of course is more than welcome, but its not the intention, which is primarily